flintwinters/Forjtype/README.md

 Forj is a typed lisp variant.
 It is stack based, and types are first-class and follow the homoiconicity of a usual lisp implementation.

-It is written in freestanding C so it can run on anything.
+It is written in C with minimal dependencies.

 ## Building